Porcupine river stingray

 The porcupine river stingray (Potamotrygon histrix, sometimes incorrectly modified to Potamotrygon hystrix) is a species of river stingray in the family Potamotrygonidae, the type of the Potamotrygon genus.
 It is found in the basins of the Paraná and Paraguay River basins in South America.
-Most chemical weathering of minerals seems to take place in the upland drainage basins rather than on the floodplains, and most major solutes display conservative mixing in the river-floodplain system.
 The population in the Rio Negro basin was described as a separated species, P. wallacei, in 2016.

 Appearance

 Almost circular in shape, it grows up to 40 cm in disc width and 15 kg in weight.
 The upper surface is covered with denticles (sharp tooth-like scales).
 The coloration is light brownish with mottled patterns on the dorso, and pink on the ventral side.
 As with all stingrays, the mouth and gill openings are on the underside, and the eyes and gills exits are on the dorsal side.

 Sting

 Like other stingrays, the fish of this genus have venomous barbs at the base of their tails, and are dangerous to humans.
 The sting is replaced at roughly six-month intervals.
 It is an almost flat, barbed structure that can reach 6 cm in length, and is covered with a toxic mucus, making any attack a very painful one.

 The natives of South America are said to fear the stingray more than the piranha.
 However, they are not aggressive fish and not dangerous unless stepped on or otherwise threatened.